jerryjappinen/bellevue-v1/NOTES.md

 	- For some reason, pipeline tries to compile all SCSS files independently?
 	- This will break SCSS that relies on manifest files doing imports
 	- It might be worth it to switch to fully PostCSS-based pipeline with specific extra features added
+		- This would simplify pipeline and have less moving parts
+		- Any non-wanted/needed features would naturally not be there for abuse
+		- Features needed
 			- Variables
 			- For loops
 			- If conditions
 			- Functions
 			- Mixins
 			- Nested selectors
 			- Imports?
 - PostCSS configuration
 	- Custom config for Autoprefixer missing, probably not needed
 	- Need to decide possible other plugins to use: http://postcss.parts/